 Buy software or have it developed

-It becomes much more difficult when the requirements for software increase and application scenarios become more complex.
-If you are looking for an integrated solution for merchandise management, production, warehouse management and customer databases, you will seldom have them redeveloped.
-There are too many functions and possibilities off the peg, the development of the products has taken too many years to be able to have something comparable developed individually.
-As soon as companies think about automation, integration of data from other sources in real time or common user interfaces in such a context, the search for suitable solutions becomes a challenge.
-What is important here is a suitable process for defining the requirements.
+The decision becomes more difficult when your individual requirements for a solution increase and the application scenarios become more complex.
+If you are looking for a solution for production planning and merchandise management, you will rarely have it developed from scratch; there are too many off-the-shelf functions and options, and it has taken too many years to develop the products to be able to have something comparable customised.
+However, as soon as you start thinking about integrating additional tools and data from other sources or a common user interface in such a scenario, the search for standard software (or the decision in favour of customised development) becomes a challenge.
+A suitable process for defining the requirements is important here.

 Criteria for decision-making